 Does the church have a Children’s Ministry?

 The spiritual growth of our children is something that is very important to us.
 We have worked hard to establish a fun and meaningful and loving environment for our kids, which is faithful to God’s Word.
 Truly, it is one of the top priorities of Madison Heights.
 If you have any questions, please feel free to call or email our Children’s Director.
-Furthermore, please visit the Kingdom Kids section of the website!
+Furthermore, please visit the Children’s Ministry section of the website!

 Is there a nursery?

 Yes, we offer a nursery for children up to three years of age.
 Children three and older attend worship with their families.
 During the service, there is a special message for them led by the pastor of the church.
 Afterward, three and four year olds are dismissed to Children’s Church.

 The one thing that we hear over and over at Madison Heights from visitors is how much we use the Bible in worship.
 This is important to us because this is how God’s people are reminded of their acceptance and forgiveness.
 Practically speaking, there are a few things you can say about our service.
 First, the sermon will be focused on a passage of Scripture.
 Each week, the goal of the pastors is to help you understand God’s message of grace and how it applies to your life.
 Second, you will be active.
 We want the congregation to read the Bible, pray the Bible, and sing the Bible because it is life.
 Third, the music will engage the heart and the mind.
 We believe that older church hymns, which are so rich theologically, have a place alongside newer songs.
 We want to embrace the future without neglecting the past.